manideep2702/4rs/PROJECT.md

-# The Delegation — Project Documentation
+# The Maxxyyy — Project Documentation

 ## Overview